catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 As you prepare for your qualifying exams, you're interested in picking up on their work and developing it further.
-While they give you the go-ahead over email, they let you know that they're travelling for field work for the next six months and won't be able to respond to further questions - the documents in the drive will be your only source of information going forward.
+While they give you the go-ahead over email, they let you know that they're traveling for field work for the next six months and won't be able to respond to further questions - the documents in the drive will be your only source of information going forward.